open-rsx/rsb-manual/install-binary.rst

 ..
    edit-on-version-bump:
-   Change version of dependency
+   Change version of dependency to something like [0.7,0.8-SNAPSHOT)
-   disable snapshopts

 #.
 In the dependencies section: